PetarV-/deepmersion/README.md

 Deepmersion was built with this as its primary objective---especially, making it way simpler to do so compared to the extensive manual fine-tuning offered by existing solutions.
 The user is able to provide an image to our system (for our preferred use case, this image will be a shot of the user's immediate surroundings), and the system will respond with an appropriate ambient sound that captures the content of the image.

+We find this approach to be _optimal_ - there are no adjustment requirements from the user, with the sound generated still often being appropriate.

 ## Internals overview
 When an image is submitted to the system, its content is analysed by two state-of-the-art neural networks for object and scene recognition: